shuoshuc/FabricEval/docs/_docs/end-to-end/flags.md

 permalink: /docs/flags/
 ---

 There are many configurable parameters in FabricEval.
-They are all defined in `common/flags.py`.
-We group them by the steps.
+Most are all defined in `common/flags.py`, some are defined locally to a file.
+We go through each of them.

 #### Local flags in `e2e/run.py`
 `NETWORK`: This local flag specifies the network name to be used